mr2raccoon/caactus/README.md

 ## Workflow
 ### Image acquisition
 In your respective microscopy software environment, save the images of interest to `.tif-format`.
-From the metadata
+From the metadata note the pixel size and magnification used.

 ### Data Preparation
+Rename the `.tif-files` so that the provide information about your cells and experimental conditions.
+Seperate the information with `_`,  e.g. `strain-xx_day-yymmdd_condition1-yy_timepoint-zz_parallel-i`
 ### Background processing
 ### Merging data tables
 ### Summary statistics